Hong Kong actor Kenneth Tsang dies at 87 in quarantine hotel

 In all, Tsang had some 237 acting credits, mainly in Hong Kong film and television productions, and especially in detective and martial arts movies, according to his IMDb page.

-Born in Shanghai on Sept.
-2, 1935, Tsang began acting after obtaining an architecture degree at the University of California, Berkeley, making his debut in 1955.
+Born in Shanghai, Tsang began acting after obtaining an architecture degree at the University of California, Berkeley, making his debut in 1955.
 In 1969 alone, he was credited in more than 20 movies and continued working up to the time of his death.

 Tsang was married three times and had a son with his first wife, Lan Di, and a daughter with his second wife, Barbara Tang.